Dalimil/Find-and-Replace-Browser-Extension/README.md

 #### Context Menu
 User can select text on the page and, after right-clicking the selection, search for the text using the extension.
 This will open the extension popup and/or replace the current 'Find' input field with the selected text.

+### Scope of Search

+#### <input type="text">
+For a short single line of text, HTML `<input>` element is often used.
+However, due to the short length, this will mostly not be a common target of search & replace.
+Still, it should be included for consistency.

+There are other types of input fields (many new were added with HTML5), such as date, email, number, tel, time, and similar, but text is the standard one.

+#### <textarea>
+Multi-line plain-text input space.
+This should be a common target for search & replace.
+It is used by many sites to allow users compose longer pieces of text, one of them is new post creation on Reddit.

+#### <div contenteditable="true">
+Enabling rich text formatting by allowing HTML tags inside the text area, `contenteditable` elements are used in Gmail, Facebook posts, Facebook Messenger, GitHub editor, Twitter, and many other sites.

+#### contenteditable inside an <iframe>
+Blogger.com is an example of a site that isolates the main contenteditable area in an iframe.
+When performing search & replace we must consider the scenario where we're dealing with elements inside an `<iframe>` on the page.